zpoint/CPython-Internals/BasicObject/str/str.md

 ![layout](https://github.com/zpoint/CPython-Internals/blob/master/BasicObject/str/layout.png)

-For those who are interested in bit-fields in C please refer to [When to use bit-fields in C?](https://stackoverflow.com/questions/24933242/when-to-use-bit-fields-in-c) and [“:” (colon) in C struct - what does it mean?](https://stackoverflow.com/questions/8564532/colon-in-c-struct-what-does-it-mean)
+for those who are interested in bit-fields in C please refer to [When to use bit-fields in C?](https://stackoverflow.com/questions/24933242/when-to-use-bit-fields-in-c) and [“:” (colon) in C struct - what does it mean?](https://stackoverflow.com/questions/8564532/colon-in-c-struct-what-does-it-mean)

 #### conversion

-Before we look into how unicode object create, resize, let's look into the c function **PyUnicode_AsUTF8**
+before we look into how unicode object create, resize, let's look into the c function **PyUnicode_AsUTF8**

     /* Whenever I try to covert PyUnicodeObject to const char* pointer, which can be passed to c printf function